itsdccal/ajarin/README.md

 Explore the lessons and interactive content available on the ajarin website.
 Navigate through different sections and enjoy a personalized learning experience.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).